You can facilitate communication between users of ASL and English.

 If you are placed into ASL V or higher, you will be scheduled for an intake interview for initial advising.

-Obtaining a placement less than ASL V means you need to increase your ASL foundational before you can reapply.
+Obtaining a placement less than ASL V means you need to increase your ASL foundational skills before you can reapply.